Mars rover landing "miracle of engineering," scientists say

 NASA engineers said the feat stands as the most challenging and elaborate achievement in the history of robotic spaceflight, and opens the door to a new era in planetary exploration.

-President Barack Obama hailed the accomplishment as an historic “point of national pride.”
+President Barack Obama hailed the accomplishment as a historic “point of national pride.”

 The landing also marked a much-welcome success and a major milestone for a U.S. space agency beset by budget cuts and the recent cancellation of its space shuttle program, NASA’s centerpiece for 30 years.